 Neuromuscular dentist Dr. Andrea Stevens looks at and treats your bite system as a whole.
 This helps her deliver comfortable and durable restorations, but it also helps her treat TMJ.
-For help with in Kanata, please call 613.271.7091 today for an appointment with Dr. Andrea Stevens.
+For help in the Kanata area, please call 613.271.7091 today for an appointment with Dr. Andrea Stevens.

 Symptoms of TMJ

-TMJ can be very hard to diagnose because it presents with many different symptoms.
+TMJ can be very hard to diagnose because it presents so many different symptoms.
 This includes: